gefyrahq/gefyra/README.md

 - there are a few container capabilities required on both sides, within the Kubernetes cluster and on the local computer
 - a node port must be opened on the development cluster for the duration of the development work

-Gefyra intercepts the target application running in the cluster, i.e. a container, and tunnels all traffic hitting said container to the one running locally.
+Gefyra makes sure your development container runs as part of the cluster while you still have full access to it.
+In addition Gefyra is able to intercept the target application running within the cluster, i.e. a container in a Pod, and tunnels all traffic hitting said container to the one running locally.
 Now, developers can add new code or fix bugs and run it right away in the Kubernetes cluster, or simply introspect the traffic.
 Gefyra provides the entire infrastructure to do so and provides a high level of developer convenience.